-David L. Kim is director of Leadership and Exchanges programs at The Asia Foundation.
+David L. Kim is senior director for Leadership and Exchanges programs at The Asia Foundation.
 He was previously coordinator of the Luce Scholars program and director of the Asia Foundation Development Fellows: Emerging Leadership for Asia’s Future program for the Foundation.
 Kim previously served as manager of international programming at the John F. Kennedy Center for the Performing Arts, responsible for coordinating and managing local, national, and international programming initiatives including the Center’s major international festivals Arabesque: Arts of the Arab World (2009), and JAPAN!
 (2008).

 From 2002-2005 Kim was the director of The Asia Foundation’s 50th anniversary project, an effort developed to recognize the distinctive history and impact of the Foundation’s programming, increase the Foundation’s visibility and profile, and position the Foundation for new opportunities and directions.
 In previous leadership positions he has served as senior director for communications and marketing at Special Olympics International; chief of staff of the Robert F. Kennedy Memorial; and executive director of the Korea Society’s Washington office.
 He has worked with Save the Children in Korea, and as a VISTA Volunteer at the Western Massachusetts Food Bank.